-In 1985, Fred discovered in his book collection some confections that left him completely stunned and captivated: the Merveilleux, a traditional recipe from northern France and Flanders, consisting of meringue covered with whipped cream.
+In 1985, Fred discovered in his book collection some confections that left him completely stunned and captivated: a lost recipe from northern France and Flanders for Merveilleux cakes that makes them softer and puffier and adds new flavors like chocolate, and hazelnuts, always using the traditional meringue and whipped cream.

 The Incroyables were young gentlemen of effeminate manners, whose only concern was the pursuit of pleasure.
-Meanwhile the ladies or Merveilleuses followed fashion canons that scandalized all Paris, as they wore dresses made of silk and transparent chiffon that resembled the garments of ancient Greek and Roman women.
+Meanwhile, the ladies or Merveilleuses followed fashion norms hat scandalized all Paris, as they wore dresses made of silk and transparent chiffon that resembled the garb of ancient Greek and Roman women.

-Frédéric Vaucamps returns the fun and fantasy of the Incroyables and the Merveilleuses to their former glory with subtle improvements.
+Vaucamps’ new take on traditional pastries such as the Incroyables and the Merveilleuses brings back their former glory with subtle improvements.
 The kramiek—a Flemish word for a small brioche bread filled with raisins—first appeared around 1830 in Wallonia and Flanders.
-In the hands of this sublime baker, these sweet become ephemeral illusions or small works of art, enhanced with different flavors and a touch of fantasy.
+In the hands of this sublime baker, these delicacies become ephemeral illusions or small works of art, enhanced with different flavors and a touch of fantasy.

-Fifteen years after his initial failure, Fred opened his first store in the French city of Lille, where he improved the recipe for Merveilleux with a meringue covered with whipped cream and dark chocolate chips that melt in the mouth.
+Fifteen years after his initial failure, Fred opened his first store— Aux Merveilleux de Fred—in the French city of Lille, where he improved the recipe for Merveilleux with a meringue covered with whipped cream and dark chocolate chips that melt in the mouth.

 These unique sweets masterfully combine ingredients as appetizing as merengue, handmade cookies, whipped cream, white chocolate, coffee cream, chocolate chips, almonds, hazelnuts, praline, caramel, crystallized cherry and many more.